Buckfast Bees: A Good Hybrid?

 - Disease Resistance

-These industrious insects work hard to build comb, tend brood and produce honey.
-They seem to overwinter well, are slower to build up in the Spring and show a low inclination to swarm.
+They seem to overwinter well, are slower to build up in the Spring and show a low inclination to bee swarming.
 This means less work by the beekeeper to manage the colonies.

 The earliest strains of Buckfast bees were said to be gentle and easy to work with.
 (More on this later).
 This is important to beekeepers as many are hobbyists and desire colonies that are not overly aggressive.

-They are also not known to be excessive producers of gummy propolis.
+They are also not known to be excessive producers of gummy bee propolis.
 This is an important product in the hive but too much can make hive inspections difficult.

 But, the most important advantage to this hybrid was their hardy nature and resistance to disease and pests.
 Buckfast bees also show vitality in many different climates.